brunotm/log/README.md

 A simple, leveled, fast, zero allocation, json structured logging package for Go.
 Designed to make logging on the hot path dirt cheap, dependency free and my life easier.

-It also supports nesting objects and arrays to structure more complex log entries
+It also supports nesting objects and arrays to create more complex log entries.

+By default log entries with the same level and message within each second, will be sampled to cap CPU and I/O load under high logging activity.
+This behaviour can be disabled by setting `Config.EnableSampling to false`

 ## Usage
 ```go